Smoke Alarm Status in Home Fires

 Residential Loss Fires: Smoke Alarm Operation

-The following data covers fires that occurred between 2009 and 2018 in residential properties where a loss occurred - dollar loss or casualty (excluding residential non structures (i.e. tent) and detached garage):
+The following data covers smoke alarm presence/operation on the floor/suite of fire origin, in residential property fires where a loss occurred - dollar loss or casualty (excluding residential non structures (i.e. tent) and detached garage) between 2010 and 2019:

 - The presence of a smoke alarm was undetermined in 16% of home fires.

-In the incidents where there was a smoke alarm, but it did not operate (15%):
+In the incidents where there was a smoke alarm on the floor/suite of fire origin, but it did not operate (14%):

-- 6% of these did not operate because they were remote or separated from the fire
+- 5% of these did not operate because they were remote or separated from the fire,

 Residential Loss Fires: Yearly Smoke Alarm Status*